cobyism/Filefile/README.md

 Filefile
 ```

 Yes, your Filefile should include itself at the end.
+Deal with it.

 ## Example Repositories